rubyfu/RubyFu/faqs/README.md

 # FAQs

 ###### Q \ Why there is no explination for beginers?
 We respect all beginers and new commers from all levels and all programming languages; But, this book helps certain type of people (hackers) to find a common challenged code in their journey.
-So with our love, we add very good references to help you to start and we can't wait to see you writting to this book.
+So with our love, we add good references to help you to start and we can't wait to see you writting to this book.

 ###### Q \ If I can add valuable contents to beginners section, can I add?
 In this stage we really focus on the core, whoever if you have really **valuable and complete** contents to add, we may add a complete chapter for beginners in this book and we'll appreciate that too.
 Till that moment, you can do a spelling, grammer, etc review.